i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/performance-graphs/graph-template.md

 :::note

-Regardless of the selected value, base 1024 will be used on following metric units :
+Regardless of the selected value, base 1024 will be used on following metric units:

 * B
 * bytes
 * bytespersecond